HILLMAN CAR CLUB

 • sufficient Club Run Forms to be signed by every participant (all drivers and passengers).

 For the purpose of Public Liability Insurance, nobody joins the run without signing in.
-This process alone will consume all of your time at the start.
+This process alone can consume all of your time at the start.
 You might even need a helper.

 7. Co-ordinate activities upon arrival at the finish point, e.g. lunch.